 - As shown in the figure below, average biweekly data for October 2020 found that 34.6% of adults in Idaho reported symptoms of anxiety and/or depressive disorder, compared to 37.7% of adults in the U.S.

 Schizophrenia propensity for relapse during a pandemic

 Research shows significant improvements in adherence with LAIs compared with oral drugs, accompanied by lower rates of discontinuation, relapse, and hospitalization.
-A need exists to encourage broader LAI use, especially among patients with a history of nonadherence with oral antipsychotics and specifically during periods of decreased access to in-person oral administration, such as the Covid-19 pandemic.
+A need exists to encourage broader LAI use, especially among residents with a history of nonadherence with oral antipsychotics and specifically during periods of decreased access to in-person oral administration, such as the Covid-19 pandemic.

 But despite its proven effectiveness, LAIs are still underused for different reasons, including economic (high cost), mistrust, fear, stigma, and outdated concepts.
-On the part of the patients, the refusal is related to the mode of administration (injection); the control of the treatment (the feeling that they no longer decide); and the administration protocols (in specialized centers; post-injection monitoring in the case of olanzapine pamoate, etc.)
+On the part of the residents, the refusal is related to the mode of administration (injection); the control of the treatment (the feeling that they no longer decide); and the administration protocols (in specialized centers; post-injection monitoring in the case of olanzapine pamoate, etc.)

 To all these, new limitations of prescription and administration caused by the COVID-19 pandemic now exist.

 Treatment access through pharmacist administered care